Speed’s Test

 Who made the Speed's Test?

-The person who developed the Speed Test is Spencer Speed, who is said to have developed the test based on the pain he felt in his shoulder while performing the Straight Leg Raise Test on a patient with an outstretched arm.
-Pretty clever and fortuitous, if you ask us.
+The Speed's Test was developed by Spencer Speed in the 1960s.
+Speed is said to have developed the test based on the pain he felt in his shoulder while performing a straight leg raise test on a patient with an outstretched arm.

 How long does it usually take to accomplish the Speed's Test?